Numbers 22:22-35 – Balaam and His Talking Donkey

 ANALYSIS

-The fable is a beautiful example of ancient storytelling.
+This passage is a beautiful example of ancient storytelling.
 Having seen the angel of the Lord with his threatening sword, the donkey tries three times to keep Balaam from going down that path.
 The tension heightens each time, but Balaam perseveres.
-Finally, God opens the animal’s mouth, and it argues with Balaam, remarkably reasonably, that it is Balaam who has misunderstood everything.
+Finally, God opens the animal’s mouth, and it argues with Balaam, remarkably reasonably, that it is Balaam who has failed to perceive the truth and attendant danger.
 The primary surprise in the story is Balaam’s total lack of surprise at hearing the donkey speak.
-Both Balaam and the reader know that they are in a “fable,” a type of folklore in which animals and other inanimate creatures are given speech (see the fable of the talking trees in Judges 9:7-15).
-Fable becomes another genre used by the ancient writers to tell the truth about Israel and God.